Obskyur/se_project_coffeeshop/README.md

 - A custom form
 - CSS animation and transform

-## Plan on improving the project
+## Plans for improving the project

-Add your ideas here :)
+- Add animations
+- Create back-glow when videos are played
+- Add footer w/ contact / social links